Helping Weary Travellers

 To obtain data on migratory movements, breeding success and lifespan, The Australasian Wader Studies Group (AWSG) and other regional shorebird groups rely on volunteers to assist with the capture, banding and flagging of shorebirds so that researchers can identify and track individuals over time.

 BirdLife Australia’s Shorebirds 2020 program also relies on citizen scientists to conduct annual summer and winter shorebird counts at 150 key stopover sites across the country.
 These counts provide ongoing monitoring of changes in shorebird population sizes and have been used by governments and policy makers to inform conservation decisions.

 Volunteers of all levels, from beginners to lifelong birders, make huge contributions by participating in activities run by these organisations.
-The BirdLife Australia and AWSG websites have information about how to get involved with regional shorebird surveys and fieldwork and the Wing Threads Volunteer page also highlights current opportunities.
+Visit the BirdLife Australia website for more information about how to get involved.

 Natalie is a graduate of Environmental Science and Journalism at the University of Notre Dame & works as a climate adaptation analyst, for climate research and advisory firm, Four Twenty Seven in the San Francisco Bay Area.
 She is passionate about birds and telling the stories of their ecosystems.

 Shorebird flock on 80 Mile Beach by Josie Hewitt © 2016.
 Used with permission.

 Main international flyways – bird migration by Pinpin (travail personnel, made with Inkscape) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

 Red knots standing in the water on the coast by Breese Greg.
 Public domain image.